rayidali4/rayidali4.github.io/README.md

 - `data.geojson`: GeoJSON file with NYC neighborhoods and crime rate data.

 ## Data Source
 The crime rate data used in this project is sourced from publicly available NYC crime statistics.
+The dataset and the project was inspired from Ben Wellington.
+The article can be found here: https://iquantny.tumblr.com/post/136641945194/your-neighborhoods-crime-rank-insights-from-the

 ## Inferences